react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 #### Stack Navigator now accepts a number for `gestureResponseDistance`

 Previously, the `gestureResponseDistance` option in Stack Navigator accepted an object with `horizontal` and `vertical` properties to specify the distance for gestures.
-Since it's not pssible to have both horizontal and vertical gestures at the same time, it now accepts a number to specify the distance for the current gesture direction:
+Since it's not possible to have both horizontal and vertical gestures at the same time, it now accepts a number to specify the distance for the current gesture direction:

 ```diff lang=js
 - gestureResponseDistance: { horizontal: 50 }